petrbrouzda/VictronRemoteDisplay/VictronDisplay18/README.md

 But your happiness will last only for one minute, then Cerbo stops publishing more data until you send another keepalive message.
 So you have to send keepalive message periodically, every 55 seconds.

 ## How to run it

+This is tested on **2.0.x** version of ESP32 core for arduino (version in "board manager" in Arduino IDE).
+Probably will not run on current 3.0.x versions.
+Switch board version to 2.0.17 before building it!

 1) If your Cerbo is not connected to WiFi: switch on WiFi access point in Cerbo GX.